INDIANA HIGHWAY HISTORY

 An interstate numbering anomaly occured was with I 465.
 Originally I-465 was designed to be a closed loop system, as it is now, but when first constructed the northwest section of the loop between I-65 interchange and 96th Street was not built.
 Instead I-465 headed west into Boone county and ended at the wye interchange at I-65 west of Zionsville.
 Eventually the gap in the loop was closed creating the complete I-465 route but leaving the spur portion numbered as I-465 as well, it created a loop/spur route with a confusing three-way interchange.
 The spur portion of the loop has since been renumbered as I-865, which makes much more sense and has eliminated the confusion.

 The Borman Expressway and Indiana Toll Road also had a change in route numbers.
 Originally the Indiana Toll Road was designated as I-94 west of the lake station interchange, and I-80/90 to the east.
 The Borman Expressway was then cosigned as I-80, I-90 & I-294 west of the Lake Station Interchange.
 In 1965, the western ends of interstates 90 and 94 swapped places allowing I-90 run the entire length of the Indiana Toll Road and I-94 run the entire length of the Borman Expy, then continue east into Michigan.
-The interstate 80 routing remained the same, and I-294 was truncated to its current terminus at the Kingery Expressway in Illinois
+The interstate 80 routing remained the same, and I-294 was truncated to its current terminus at the Kingery Expressway in Illinois.

 To see examples of historical interstate markers used see the Route Markers page.